I am a member of online affiliate programs. I may receive compensation for purchases made through links on this post.

 Sell on Amazon

 I have never personally tried selling anything on Amazon , but I do know others who have.
-The fees are a little more than ebay’s fees, but EVERYONE shops amazon now, so I’m betting it is a really great market.
 You will need to set up a free business account to start selling, but it is fairly straightforward from there.

-Remember NOT to give up if an item doesn’t sell immediately.
+Remember NOT to give up on an item doesn’t sell immediately.
 Usually that means you will need to make some changes; such as adjust the price, take different pictures or try a new selling website.
-Try a few different changes BEFORE giving up.
-Different websites tap into different markets.
-Be patient with it.
-Selling items online is a learning process.
-The more you do it however, the easier it becomes.

 Where have you had success selling household items?
 Share in the comments your favorite place to sell!